CertainlyAria/typescript-starter/README.md

 This template uses [commitizen](https://github.com/commitizen/cz-cli) so you create "Conventional Commit Messages".

 Run `npx cz` to generate a "Conventional Commit".

-### 🛡️ Workaround for Commitizen's Security Vulnerability

-[Commitizen is not well maintained at the moment](https://github.com/commitizen/cz-cli/issues/897).This is not great since [it depends on a vulnerable version of minimist](https://github.com/commitizen/cz-cli/issues/914) and no updates are released to fix this issue.

-Fortunately, there is a workaround.
-It is possible to override `commitizen`'s dependency and force it to use latest `minimist` version by modifying package.json file. `npm`, `yarn` & `pnpm` have slightly different ways to override dependencies.
-Correct dependency overrides for all three package managers are defined in `package.json` file.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## 🧱 A Simple Build Pipeline